Conchiglie and Co! Sea Shell Pasta.

 3 different sizes.

 This pasta shape comes in 3 sizes.
 Conchigliette are the smallest and traditionally used in soups.
-Conchiglie are the middle sized version and are very good with thick sauces, but can also be baked.
+Conchiglie are the middle-sized version and are very good with thick sauces, but can also be baked.
 Finally, conchiglioni are the jumbo shells, which are similar in size to lumaconi (snail shell pasta) and are excellent stuffed and baked.

 The best conchiglie pasta is made from hard durum wheat which holds up well during cooking.
 Hard wheats hold their shape better especially when boiled and then baked as is often done with the jumbo pasta shells, conchiglioni.
-As with other dried pasta, I prefer conchiglie from Gragnano (pasta di Gragnano) home to some of the best past makers in Italy, although of course other companies produce good pasta too.
+As with other dried pasta, I prefer conchiglie from Gragnano (pasta di Gragnano) home to some of the best pasta makers in Italy, although of course, other companies produce good pasta too.

 Conchiglie aren’t a very ancient pasta shape and are only produced dried.
 Because they haven’t been around for very long they don’t have a history which is particular to a certain Italian region, although they seem to be more popular in the South.
 Probably because Southern Italians eat more dry pasta and the Northerners eat more fresh pasta.
-Plus many speciality pasta shapes were first produced in the South, especially in Gragnano near Naples, which is the place I mentioned above.
+Plus many specialty pasta shapes were first produced in the South, especially in Gragnano near Naples, which is the place I mentioned above.